Optimizing Allreduce Operations for Modern Heterogeneous Architectures with Multiple Processes per GPU: Results

-This section analyzes the impact of using multiple processes per GPU across CCL all-reduce operations.
-The performance of NCCL is analyzed on a state-of-the-art NVIDIA Grace Hopper architecture, Delta AI, using CUDA 12.3 and NCCL 2.19.3.
-The performance of RCCL is analyzed on one of the fastest AMD architectures, Tuolumne, using ROCm 6.4.0 and RCCL 2.22.3.
+The performance of GPUDirect RDMA-enabled MPI is analyzed on one of the fastest AMD architectures, Tuolumne, using Cray MPICH 9.0.1 and ROCm 6.4.0.
+For benchmarks using more than one process per GPU, data to be communicated was copied to and from an allocated device buffer before and after MPI communication.
+This is because Cray MPICH does not support buffers shared via ROCm IPC.
+Each process performs an independent all-reduce operation on their assigned subset of the buffer.
+All processes were assigned to the GPU adjacent to their NUMA region.
 Each benchmark was run 3 separate times; error bars in plots show run to run variation.

-Each process performs an independent CCL all-reduce operation on their assigned subset of the buffer.
-As CCL all-reduce operations take a stream, each process per GPU performs this reduction on a separate stream to allow increased parallelism.
-All processes were assigned to the GPU adjacent to their NUMA region.
+Figures~\ref{fig:tuolumne1} and \ref{fig:tuolumne2} show the performance of an all-reduce when varying the number of processes per GPU from 1 to 4 on Tuolumne with each MI300A in SPX mode.
+Figure~\ref{fig:tuolumne1} shows timings on 32 nodes at different sizes of the communication buffer where using multiple processes per GPU shows speedup for the largest buffer sizes.

-Figure~\ref{fig:ccl} shows the performance of a CCL all-reduce at the largest size when varying the number of processes per GPU from 1 to 16 on Tuolumne and DeltaAI.
-On the left featuring Tuolume using RCCL, we see steady speedup as the number of nodes increases with 2 and 4 processes per GPU, yielding speedups of $1.71$x and $1.59$x at 8 nodes, respectively.
-These speedups begin to decrease at large scales.
-Using more than 4 processes per GPU does not show any benefit on Tuolumne past 8 nodes with 8 and 16 processes per GPU showing significant slowdown.
+Figure~\ref{fig:tuolumne2} shows the timings of the largest buffer size as the number of nodes increases.
+We see steady speedup as the number of nodes increases with 2 and 4 processes per GPU, yielding speedups of $1.17$x and $1.1$x at 32 nodes, respectively.
+These speedups begin to decrease at large scales; more significant speedups of up to $1.21$x are seen at 8 nodes.
+Using more than 4 processes per GPU does not show any benefit on Tuolumne.

-On the right featuring DeltaAI using NCCL, we see substantial speedup at all node counts with 16 processes per GPU, yielding the most significant speedup of $1.77$x at 16 nodes.
-4 and 8 processes per GPU show speedup only at small scales, while using 2 processes per GPU starts to show benefit at 16 nodes.

-There are many potential reasons for this speedup, including improved network utilization and improved use of NCCL channels.
-To determine if NCCL channels were impacted, the environment variables \texttt{NCCL\_\-MIN\_NCHANNELS} and \texttt{NCCL\_\-MAX\_NCHANNELS} were set to 4 in order to eliminate the case of low GPU core utilization during memory operations; no differences were observed in timings.
+It is noted that a small benchmark was performed on 8 nodes of Tuolumne with the System Direct Memory Access (SDMA) engines of the MI300A both enabled and disabled.
+Consistent with previous findings regarding small-scale inter-APU communication \cite{schieffer2025interapucommunicationamdmi300a}, the use of SDMA engines does not appear to impact the advantages provided by using multiple processes per GPU.